caomenglong1/measurement-kit/include/measurement_kit/README.md

 }
 ```

-- `"configured"`: emitted once, for tasks that need configuration (i.e. to
+- `"CONFIGURED"`: emitted once, for tasks that need configuration (i.e. to
   discover what test helper and collector servers to use), when this
   information becomes available during the task lifecycle.
 The corresponding
   JSON is like: